Civil Lines, Karachi: History

 Civil Lines formed part of the "New Town" established during the colonial era, and developed shortly after the British gained control of Karachi from the Talpurs in 1839.
 It was built to the east of the densely populated "Native Town" (made up of Mithadar and Jodia Bazaar), and was specifically designed to be spacious area, in contrast to the densely populated Native Town.
 It was primarily residential, and was where much of the British officials and local elite resided in Karachi during the colonial era.
 To the north of Civil Lines was the European commercial district of Saddar, and to the south the affluent seaside municipality of Clifton.

 Following independence, the residential patterns established by the British continued, with Karachi's wealthy residents establishing affluent neighbourhoods in the southern and eastern parts of the city, with poorer areas in the north and west.

-There are several ethnic groups including Muhajirs, Punjabis, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras and Ismailis.
+There are several ethnic groups with a high concentration of ethncities such as Muhajirs, Sindhis, Punjabis as well as other small communities of Pashtuns, Saraikis, Kashmiris, Memons, Bohras, Ismailis, Baloch and many others.